JoseNunoOliveira/jno/costa/costa2.md

 ---

-# Parish of Vitoria (S.Benedictus)
+# Parish of Vitoria (S. Benedictus)

+**1758** - inhabited by the most illustrious families in Porto

+(Vitória is one of the four districts within the UNESCO World Heritage Classified Zone of Porto)

 ---

-Registry of the University of Coimbra
+# Ferraria de Cima street

+---

+xxx

+how have the letters survived?

+who collected them?

+who copied them?

+---

 # *L'Abate Portoghese*
 <!-- _backgroundColor: "lightcyan" -->
 ![bg right:60% fit](./costa-01.png)